Making sure your franchise restaurant succeeds

 However, when you open and run a ghost kitchen, it costs only a fraction of a traditional restaurant.
 Instead of these countless restaurant employees, all you really need now are a few great chefs.
-Food delivery businesses will step in to do the rest.
+Our runners and your food delivery service partners will step in to do the rest.

 In fact, when you open a ghost kitchen, it will cost you less than MYR 161,760 in comparison to the usual MYR 500,000 it costs to start a restaurant or café in Malaysia.

 You’ll also have the pleasure of knowing that logistical issues that go into running a dine-in restaurant – like rent, wasted food, and other logistical requirements – simply fall away.
 What matters here is speed, efficiency, great food, and on-time deliveries.

 3. Turnkey expansion

 One of the most frustrating parts of opening a new franchise is the time it can take from conception to your first order.

 You are literally starting from the ground up and often spend time waiting for reconstruction to take place before you can even open the place.
 Another great benefit of ghost kitchens is the fact that they are extremely quick to set up.
 In fact, many businesses moving into our ghost kitchens have set up their space within a few weeks.

 Once you rent your ghost kitchen, all you need to do is put your basic equipment in place, organise your chefs, and start cooking.
-Typically, you’ll be seeing a positive return on your investment within 6 months – a tiny timeframe compared to the five years it often takes for dine-in restaurants to see the same.
+Typically, you’ll be seeing a positive return on your investment within 6 months – a short timeframe compared to the five years it often takes for dine-in restaurants to see the same.

 4. Expand quickly